midnightntwrk/midnight-architecture/proposals/0009-forks.md

 - Various kinds of forecasted upgrades can be deployed with a confidence and network stability:
   - Transaction format upgrade - Introduce a capability that affects transaction format without affecting previous transactions.
 Showcase example: adding a signature.
   - Runtime upgrade -upgrade/change the way contracts are executed or validated on-chain(very likely to affect off-chain components as well).
 Example: providing new on-chain vm operations, introduction of first-class ledger ADTs.
-  - Zswap upgrade - upgrade/change coin management and validation in the protocol, which might affect wallet implementation and auxiliary components of the wallet.
+  - Zswap protocol upgrade - upgrade/change coin management and validation in the protocol, which might affect wallet implementation and auxiliary components of the wallet.
 Example: adding encrypted memos
-  - Zswap upgrade- Alter/upgrade  the cryptography that is used for coin management . example: by affecting key derivation, introducing viewing keys or diversified addresses
+  - Zswap cryptography upgrade - Alter/upgrade  the cryptography that is used for coin management . example: by affecting key derivation, introducing viewing keys or diversified addresses
   - Backward incompatible Changes: Provide a way to validate historical transactions in case of an Upgrade/Change the are backward incompatible.
 Example: removing some capability or data - deprecating one way of executing contracts.
   - Ledger emergency Upgrade: Provide a way to persist ledger state in case of a hard fork due to an emergency bugfix affecting ledger execution or state, like usage of persistent storage or serialization/deserialization code.
   - Consensus Upgrade??